 As healthcare providers work to meet the demands of the rising number of COVID-19 cases, healthcare designers are offering valuable support for healthcare clients, the government, and other A/E professionals by educating, advising, and warning about life safety concerns.

-Traci Hanegan, Spokane principal mechanical engineer, chair of ASHRAE’s healthcare facilities technical committee (TC 9.6) and, member of ASHRAE’s Epidemic Task Force has been working with other professionals and organizations to share guidance that can be implemented immediately to help hospitals and clinics cope.
+Traci Hanegan, PE, FASHRAE, Spokane principal mechanical engineer, chair of ASHRAE’s healthcare facilities technical committee (TC 9.6) and, member of ASHRAE’s Epidemic Task Force has been working with other professionals and organizations to share guidance that can be implemented immediately to help hospitals and clinics cope.

 ASHRAE Epidemic Task Force Established

 Traci Hanegan is part of the ASHRAE Epidemic Task Force that met for the first time on March 29th, 2020.
 The task force is developing resources to address the current epidemic and prepare for others as it pertains to heating, ventilation, and air conditioning on disease transmission.
 The task force will also provide recommendations on transitioning facilities into temporary field hospitals.